neil7057/all-about-autism/README.md

 * Expanding buttons.
     * Additional information is revealed when buttons are clicked.
 Content toggles so remains visible until clicked again.
 I decided not to hide any open text when a new button is expanded as users often like to have multiple pieces of information on display.
-    * This information lets the user know what the site is about and
+    * This information lets the user know what the site is about and provides some answers to later quiz questions.
     <br>
      <details><summary>Homepage Details</summary>
     <img src="docs/readme_images/landing_page_detail.jpg">